 There are 4,174 hillforts dotted all over the British Isles and Ireland, making them one of the most prolific and well known legacies of the Iron Age.
-These whopping great constructions started to appear around 1,000 BC and remained in use until the Roman conquest.
+These whopping great constructions started to appear around 1,000 BC and remained in use well beyond the Roman conquest.
 For the first time, each and every one of them has been united in an online atlas that lets you look up the one that’s nearest to you, and find out its basic details.

 Usually formed of huge earthen banks and ditches, hillforts come in all shapes and sizes.
 Some are ovoid, some are rectilinear, some have single ramparts (known as univallate hillforts) and some have many (known as multivallate).
 Some are interpreted as being defensive, some for settlement, some for storing grain and others simply for showing off.
 But if there’s one thing they have in common, it’s that they’re all ontop of hills, right?